DialPressy/DialPressy/README.md

 - 👋 Hi, I’m @DialPressy
 - 👀 I’m interested in making cool 💰
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently a Software Engineer.
 - 💞️ I’m looking to collaborate on front and Backend building of websites and web apps
 - 📫 How to reach me dialpressy@gmail.com or +2347068071745